 Furthermore, usually children with EAL only begin working on reading and writing skills from First Class onwards.
 Therefore, you may have some older children who need these skills included in their EAL long-term plan, and younger children who do not.
 For children in the infant classes, you can delete the reading and writing aims and targets and only keep the listening and speaking ones.

 Finally, as children progress through their EAL instruction, they may reach the target level of B1.3 in some areas e.g. listening and speaking, but not in reading and writing.
 In this case, you will be creating a plan with only aims and targets relating to the areas where they have not reached the B1.3 level.

 All of these scenarios, mean that you will need to create EAL plans that are slightly different for each child.
 I have created this template plan as the fastest way to be able to do this, as all of the content that you need is already included.
 So rather than having to copy and paste information into a new document which is very time consuming, you simply click and delete the sections in this plan that are not needed for that particular child.

 Using this plan, I have been able to create an EAL IEP with aims, targets and vocab to match a child’s individual PSAK results in under 1 minute!
 Filling out the individual pupil profile section, is the most time-consuming part of this plan, but even this can be done in less than 10 minutes if you have the information already to hand.
-So, using this template, will allow you to create EAL IEPS with aims, targets and vocabulary specific to each child’s profile of needs in under 10mintes per child!
+So this template will allow you to create EAL IEPS with aims, targets and vocabulary specific to each child’s profile of needs in approximately 10 minutes per child.

 To help you identify the different levels quickly, there is a traffic light colour coding in this plan.
 Aims, targets, vocab etc. relating to A1 level are in red, A2 level in yellow, and B1 level in green.